Skip to main content (Press Enter)

 Crisis line shifts are nightly from 5 p.m. to 8 a.m. as well as weekend and holiday days from 8 a.m. to 5 p.m.
 Crisis line advocates are able to respond to crisis line calls from their homes.

-When a volunteer has the crisis line, they are required to stay at their house the entire shift unless they are called out to respond to Saint Mary's Emergency Department.
+When a volunteer has the crisis line, they are required to stay at their house the entire shift unless they are called out to respond to Saint Marys Emergency Department.
 Volunteers will be trained to answer crisis calls, help with de-escalation, safety planning, and connecting callers to resources.
-Volunteers are also trained to respond out to St. Mary's Emergency Department to support a victim of Sexual Assault.
+Volunteers are also trained to respond out to Saint Mary's Emergency Department to support a victim of sexual assault.
 Before volunteering all volunteers must take the free 40-hour Sexual Assault Training and pass background check.

 Free 40-hour Sexual Assault Advocacy Training